radishland/radish/README.md

 ## Overview

 The design of Radish is heavily inspired by algebraic effects[^alg-effects].
-You've probably heard of "effects" before, but the word is overloaded with different meanings so let's clarify its meaning
+You've probably heard of "effects" before, but the word is overloaded, so let's clarify what we mean here

 ### Effects as in algebraic effects

-In modern JS we're used to manipulating effects in the context of a reactivity system like signals.
-That's not the kind of effects we're talking about here, but signals do play a role in Radish as the [reactivity primitive](#reactivity).
+In modern JS we're used to talking about effects in the context of a reactivity systems like signals.
+That's not the kind of effects we're talking about here, though signals do play a role in Radish as the [reactivity primitive](#reactivity).

-Algebraic effects[^alg-effects] are a more general concept from functional programming allowing to structure a program in a very composable way.
+Algebraic effects[^alg-effects] are a more general concept from functional programming allowing to structure a program in a modular and composable way.

 A good mental model is the handling of exceptions in JS: we can *perform* a `throw` operation to create an exception which then bubbles up the stack until it finds a handler.
 And in JS we can add an exception handler with the try-catch construct.